PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Azure.md

 ## Unsubscribing from events

-Unsubscribing from an event type is done by invoking the `Unsubscribe` or `UnsubscribeAsync` method of an `AzureEventBus` with the subscription source path and the respective `T`.
+Unsubscribing from an event type is done by invoking the `Unsubscribe` or `UnsubscribeAsync` method of an `AzureEventBusService` with the subscription source path and the respective `T`.

 A collection of subscription filters defined by `IEventBusEventFilters` can also be provided.